SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_waf.md

 #### Create a S3 Event Notification

-Use the [following guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) to create S3 Event Notification.
+Use the [following guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) to create S3 Event Notification and then:

-Select the notification for object creation in the Event type section.
-As the destination, choose the SQS service and select the queue you create in the previous section.
+1. Select the notification for object creation in the Event type section.
+2. As the destination, choose the SQS service
+3. Select the queue you create in the previous section.

 #### Forward traffic logs to S3